 I needed to lay this foundation before I could really start to delve into this.
 But now, I need to lay another slightly different foundation set of ideas.

 Fundamentally, science asserts that time is relative and a function of space.
 Therefore, without space, there is no time, and without time, there is no space.
-I’m no scientist (and real scientists would probably be able to poke holes in this simplistic approach) but I also understand that the universe is possibly also curved.
+Scientists will poke holes in this.
+The universe is apparently curved.
 Stephen Hawking’s proverbial universe in a nutshell springs to mind.

 He is also, everywhere present.
 That suggests to me, that He exists outside of space as well.